Stebi-Lab/DL_Project_2023/README.md

-# Heading
-Deep Learning Project 2023-2024
+# Deep Learning Project 2023-2024

-# Heading level 4
-Effect of ESG Company data on the long term Market prospects of Companies.
+# Effect of ESG Company data on the long term Market prospects of Companies.

 As a framework to evaluate companies’ sustain- ability performance, ESG(Environmental, Social